 - Pay necessary fees for titling and registration

-Insurance for rebuilt cars is more expensive than it is for clean titles.
-However, you can still try to get the best rates by comparing quotes between different insurers.
+Insuring rebuilt titles is more expensive than it is for clean titles.
+However, you can still try to get the best rates by comparing quotes between different insurance companies.
 You may find a company that’s more friendly towards rebuilt cars.

 Full Windshield Replacement

-Some states, such as Florida, have laws that require insurance companies to replace your windshield at no cost after an accident.
+Some states, such as Florida, have laws that require insurers to replace your windshield at no cost after an accident.
 Maryland has no such laws.
 If you need to replace your windshield, you’ll need comprehensive coverage to help you take care of the costs.
-With this, you’ll have to pay a varying deductible, depending on how you set up your auto policy.
+With this, you’ll have to pay a varying car insurance deductible, depending on how you set up your auto policy.

-You could also opt for zero-deductible auto insurance coverage.
+You could also opt for a zero-deductible policy.
 For a little more money upfront on your rates, you can avoid paying a deductible each time you file a collision or comprehensive claim.

 You’ll need to file a claim if you get into a car wreck that causes injury or property damage.
-You must report a claim to your insurance company as soon as possible after an accident to ensure you can remember everything.
+You must report a claim to your insurer as soon as possible after an accident to ensure you can remember everything.
 This can help you get the coverage you need.

 Filing a claim is generally a simple process.
-Many insurance providers allow you to file online, over the phone, or on their mobile app.
+Many carriers allow you to file online, over the phone, or on their mobile app.

-How Long Does It Take to Settle a Claim in Maryland?
+How Long Does It Take to Settle a Claim?

-It typically takes 30 business days to settle an auto insurance claim in Maryland.
+It typically takes 30 business days to settle an auto claim.
 After you file a claim, you can expect to work with your company to assess the damages to your vehicle, as well as to find out who’s at fault (if applicable).
 Then, if accepted, you’ll receive reimbursement to take care of car repair costs or medical bills.

-An FR-19 form proves that you carry the minimum car insurance required by the state.
+An FR-19 form proves that you carry the minimum coverage required by the state.
 You can file the form with the MVA electronically (referred to as eFR-19).
-However, a licensed Maryland insurance agent is the only person allowed to submit the form.
+However, a licensed insurance agent is the only person allowed to submit the form.
 FR-19 forms are good for 30 days.

-It’s not uncommon for insurance companies to use your credit history when determining your rates.
+It’s not uncommon for insurers to use your credit history when determining your rates.
 They use it because it can show how reliable you are as a customer and, potentially, as a driver.

 A few states don’t allow insurers to use your credit score as a rate factor.
 Maryland allows providers to use your credit and FICO score to set your premiums.
 But the catch is that providers can’t deny you coverage simply because you have bad credit.